 The second step is to actually save the money.
 Use a workplace retirement account like a 401(k), an individual retirement account or any other method that works for you; just make sure you’re adjusting your asset allocation over the years to fit your situation.

 Finally, you need to plan how you’ll withdraw your money in retirement.
-When it comes to evaluating the adequacy of retirement assets, research suggests says that if you withdraw about 3% of your total portfolio to use for living expenses in retirement, your nest egg should last for at least 30 years.
-With this rule in mind, in order to withdraw $70,000, you would need a retirement portfolio of $2.3 million.
+The often-cited 4% rule suggests that if you withdraw about 4% from a balanced portfolio in your first year of retirement and then adjust your subsequent withdrawals for inflation each year, your nest egg should last for at least 30 years.
+With this rule in mind, in order to withdraw $70,000 in year 1 of retirement, you would need $1.75 million in savings.
+If you decided that you needed $90,000 in initial retirement income, you would need $2.25 million, according to the 4% rule.

-If your retirement nest is inadequate according to this guideline, it’s possible to be more aggressive and withdraw 4% or more.
+If your retirement nest is inadequate according to this guideline, it’s possible to be more aggressive and withdraw more than 4%.
 However, this may not be as safe.
 It’s also possible to adopt a more aggressive investment strategy that could generate more returns and allow a higher withdrawal rate.
 However, again, this involves taking on greater risk of running out of money.

 Other ways to increase income include making maximum contributions to tax-advantaged retirement plans while stile working, starting a taxable investment program and considering part-time work after retirement.